ScratchEverywhere/ScratchEverywhere/README.md

 - ~~Browser extension to send projects directly to a testing device from the editor~~ (not really possible to my understanding)

 > [!NOTE]
-> For info about planned/unplanned platform support, please check issue [#166](https://github.com/ScratchEverywhere/ScratchEverywhere/issues/166).
+> For info about planned/unplanned platform support, please check issue [#166](https://github.com/ScratchEverywhere/ScratchEverywhere/issues/166). **Do not** make an issue if your platform is already there.

 ## Installation